Why have I been prescribed Creon®?

 Enzymes help us to gain nutrients from food

 During a meal, a healthy pancreas will release about 720,000 lipase units.
 When the pancreas produces less than 10% of the normal amount of lipase, the body cannot break down fat sufficiently to maintain normal digestion.
 When this happens, important fats and nutrients cannot be extracted and absorbed from the food that we eat.
 Instead these are passed through the body as waste, resulting in fatty, smelly and unpleasant stools.

 Pancreatic Exocrine Insufficiency (PEI)

-Some people lack the amount of enzymes needed to breakdown enough food to maintain healthy nutrition levels.
+Some people lack the amount of pancreatic enzymes needed to break down food sufficiently to maintain healthy nutrition levels.
 This is called Pancreatic Exocrine Insufficiency (PEI).
 There are a number of different diseases that can cause PEI.
-With PEI these enzymes are either not produced at normal levels by the pancreas, they are not able to reach the food that they need to breakdown or they do not become active.
+With PEI these enzymes are either not produced at normal levels by the pancreas, they are not able to reach the food that they need to break down or they are not activated/they become deactivated.

 Possible effects of PEI

 Short-term: PEI can lead to: tummy pain, fatty stools, diarrhoea, increased wind and weight loss.